 My friend was still living with me, and was also working in town (30 minutes away.)
-I’d drive him to and from work, but without a vehicle, and no bus line, he had to rely on Rob, and Rob’s wife.
+I’d drive him to and from work, but without a vehicle, and no bus line, he had to rely on the handyman and his wife.

 The long hot hours strung into days, still no electricity, still no vehicle.
 The food in my leaky refrigerator/freezer went bad.

 I depend on electricity to sleep.
 I have severe sleep apnea, and need a machine (CPAP) to help me sleep.
 And what’s worse is that I also have bipolar disorder.
 Without the necessary sleep, my brain cannot shut off… and then I end up going into a hypomanic state.